|Late Binding - Myths and Reality|

 The basic idea is that you declare the type of every variable you use within the code and this allows the compiler to check what you are writing for correctness.
 It can also allow the IDE to provide help by listing the methods and properties that you can use as in the Intellisense feature of Visual Studio.

-The idea is that you have a pointer or reference to an instance of an unknown type – unknown that is at design time.
+This means that it is perfectly possible to have a pointer or reference to an instance of an unknown type – unknown that is at design time.
 To make use of the unknown type you have to discover its type at run time using some sort of dynamic type information.

 In .NET this dynamic type information is supplied by the “reflection” classes.
 In fact the reflection classes provide facilities that go beyond simple late binding to allow you to create types and instances dynamically.